kmvanden/microbiome_analysis/README.md

 # Microbiome Analysis
-## :microbe::chart_with_upwards_trend: Why Microbiome Data Are Statistically Challenging
+## Why Microbiome Data Are Statistically Challenging
 **Compositionality**: microbiome data represent relative abundances, not absolute counts, which means that the data are constrained.
 Since all values are non-negative and sum to a constraint (i.e., sum to 1), the data exist in a simplex, not in standard Euclidean space.
 Furthermore, since the total abundance is fixed, spurious correlations and dependencies are created between taxa (i.e., an increase in the proportion of one taxa must be accompanied by decreases in the others, even if their absolute abundances did not change).
 Many statistical models assume that variables are independent and unconstrained in Euclidean space, and microbiome data violate these assumptions.
   - **Solution**: Log-ratio transformations move compositional data from the simplex into a standard Euclidean (unconstrained) space suitable for standard statistics.
 Alternatively, some methods model compositionality explicitly, like ALDEx2, which uses CLR transformation (a log-ratio transformation based on the geometric mean of all taxa in a given sample) and Monte Carlo sampling from a Dirichlet-multinomial distribution.